roemera/breakfast-club-python/README.md

 The Breakfast Clubs bioinformatics python modules.

-PCR with a wooden spoon.
+PCR with a wooden spoon..